amarinjs/sitio/_posts/2020-06-07-mfcn-probability.md

 ##Outcomes

-> Probability measures the degree of uncertainty about the potential outcomes of a process.
+> Probability measures the degree of uncertainty about the potential *outcomes* of a *process*.

+Example:

+A rolling six-faced die, the **process** is that of rolling, the **outcome** is number on the upper horizontal page.

+Outcome is "mutually exclusive" because there can be only one when rolling the die.

+The sample space (S) goes from 1 to 6.

+S = {1, 2, 3, 4, 5, 6}

+Its size is |S| = 6

+Each outcome is equally likely, and the probability of each outcome